 - 1. Click the Review Assignments Menu. - 2.
 To review all assignments, click Search, or enter a date range or job number to display specific assignments.
-Select List or Calendar format. - 3.
+Select List or Calendar format. - 6.
 The default is to display results in List View.
 Click the Calendar radial button to display your assignments in Calendar format.
+The start and end times of the job are displayed.